-In response to these challenges, researchers have explored noninvasive alternatives, leading to the increase of vision-based fatigue detection \cite{LIU2022105399}.
-These methods assess fatigue by analyzing facial features, such as eyelid closure time \cite{10054532}, yawning frequency \cite{8808931}, and body movement \cite{10260460,9926591} from images captured by cameras in real time.
+In response to these challenges, researchers have explored noninvasive alternatives, leading to the rise of vision-based fatigue detection \cite{LIU2022105399}.
+These methods assess fatigue by analyzing facial features, such as eyelid-closure time \cite{10054532}, yawning frequency \cite{8808931}, and body movement \cite{10260460,9926591}, from images captured by cameras in real time.
 Despite their many advantages, these methods also face challenges, such as lighting variations and camera angles, which can affect image quality and ultimately detection accuracy.
-In addition, long-term monitoring human subjects' facial and body movements in work environments raises privacy concerns \cite{Shen2024} and may lead to employee resistance.
-Along with this trend, alternative visual signals, like pupil dilation and gaze tracking, have gained attention in the field of fatigue detection.
-Eyes are often considered as the most intuitive window of the mental state, which can directly reflect the immediate response to fatigue and show high accuracy in fatigue assessment.
-Studies have shown that pupil diameter and gaze focus are important indicators for assessing workload and fatigue status \cite{krejtz2018eye,doi:10.1177/21695067231192895,doi:10.1076/0271-3683(200007)2111-ZFT535}, including our own study \cite{10799435} to collect human eye and physiological data for combined fatigue detection.
+In addition, long-term monitoring of human subjects' facial and body movements in work environments raises privacy concerns \cite{Shen2024} and may lead to employee resistance.
+Along with this trend, alternative visual signals, such as pupil dilation and gaze tracking, have gained attention in the field of fatigue detection.
+The eyes are often considered the most intuitive window into mental state, as they can directly reflect the immediate response to fatigue and provide high accuracy in fatigue assessment.
+Studies have shown that pupil diameter and gaze focus are important indicators for assessing workload and fatigue status \cite{krejtz2018eye,doi:10.1177/21695067231192895,doi:10.1076/0271-3683(200007)2111-ZFT535}, including our own study \cite{10799435}, which collected eye and physiological data for combined fatigue detection.
 However, while pupil dilation and gaze tracking offer promising insights, they are also sensitive to external environmental factors.
 Pupil dilation can be influenced by ambient lighting conditions, which may reduce its reliability in dynamic or uncontrolled environments.
-Similarly, gaze tracking can be affected by head movements, occlusions, and variations in camera positioning, limiting its stability and accuracy unless the camera is confined to a controlled environment, such as the one in our study \cite{10799435} using Hololens.
+Similarly, gaze tracking can be affected by head movements, occlusions, and variations in camera positioning, limiting its stability and accuracy unless the camera is confined to a controlled environment, such as the HoloLens setup used in our study \cite{10799435}.